 As the National Education Association explains, online learning is mostly occurring at high school levels, as the standards of 9-12 courses may be easier to uphold.
 High school and higher education courses “have a longer track record and a different set of purposes, administrative practices, and audiences.”
-Paired with this, high school students are faced with a diverse set of challenges; therefore, online courses must still “address the unique social, educational, and emotional needs of high school students.”
+With this, high school students face a diverse set of challenges; therefore, online courses must still “address the unique social, educational, and emotional needs of high school students.”

 Since the high school environment still actively works to educate children both academically and socially, the NEA asserts that there only a few online courses should be taken by each student; if online courses become the bulk of a student’s education, then social and communicative issues may arise for some teens, as the NEA further explains, online courses may raise “a series of difficult questions (of) the appropriateness of online education for younger students.”

 Furthermore, the NEA asserts that since high school teens can handle the varying learning experiences from the classroom to the online learning setting, the organization explains: “Our current understanding of the characteristics and needs of learners in earlier grades, however, would suggest we exercise great caution in the use of the online environment to deliver instruction to students prior to middle school.”